 The Society is a private company limited by guarantee with appointed Directors delivering the formal functions of Chair, Company Treasurer and Secretary.
-The Society holds an Annual General Meeting, which is open to all members.
+The Society holds an Annual General Meeting, open to all members.

 The strategic direction and Society’s programme of activities is determined and managed by a Steering Group (SG).
 All current SG members are professionals in one or other of the fields served by the Society.
 They participate voluntarily and receive no financial remuneration.